dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 topology.
 Products are formed for space-time numbers using the product table of the quaternion group Q<sub>8</sub>.

+** Nomemclature

+How should one write a space-time number?
+This is a minor challenge since we are all trained from the earliest days to use minus signs.
+My proposal is to use something I call doublet notation.
+We know two minus five is minus three.
+In the world of real numbers, that is just:

+2 - 5 = -3

+For doublet notation, we have places to store the two and the additive inverse of five:

+(2, 0) + (0, 5) = (2, 5)

+So where is the three?
+That is obtained by reducing this doublet.
+That means taking the difference between the two positions and letting the bigger one win like so:

+(2, 5) = (0, 3)

+When doing problems with algebra, it is often the case that one does not know what the sign is.
+In that case, the convension will be to keep the paratheses but drop the comma:

+(3, 0) + (x) = (0, 4)

+If one then goes and solves for x, the value is (0, 7).
+The only time one can skip the parantheses is for zero.
+For example, here is a norm as a quaternion and as a space-time number:

+q: (1, 2, 3, 4) * (1, -2, -3, -4) = (29, 0, 0, 0)

+stn:  ((1, 0), (2, 0), (3, 0), (4, 0)) *
+       (1, 0), (0, 2), (0, 3), (0, 4)) = ((29, 0), 0, 0, 0)

+The space-time number norm comes in a reduced form.

 ** Why Bother?

 Classical mechanics, classical quantum mechanics, and relativistic quantum feild theory